 - Electrocardiogram to check the electrical activity of your heart

-for potential rhythm problems.
+for potential rhythm problems related with the ASD.

 - Magnetic resonance imaging (MRI) to capture and analyze 3D images

 of your heart to check for structural or function problems.

 In many cases, an ASD will close on its own during childhood.
 Other times, the defect